exustash/jk-pipeline-utils/README.md

 # Release Pipeline Library
-This library provides setps for common jenkins pipeline logic

-## Overview
-Ths shared library contains a wide range of functionalities accessible as pipeline steps.
-You can use the functions provided by this library to create complex pipelines while preserving readability and simplicity.
+jk-shared-lib is [Jenkins Shared Library](https://jenkins.io/doc/book/pipeline/shared-libraries/) which contains a wide range of functionalities accessible as reusable Jenkins pipeline steps, which pipeline code reduce redundacy accross project and make sure Jenkisnfiles are as DRY as possible.
+You can use the functions provided by this library to create complex pipelines while preserving readability and simplicity of your Jekinsfile.

 ## Usage